vishnuas22/MasterX/test_result.md

       - working: true
         agent: "testing"
         comment: "Verified working.
 The streaming endpoint correctly returns real-time responses using Server-Sent Events.
 The implementation handles chunked responses properly and provides a smooth streaming experience."
+      - working: true
+        agent: "testing"
+        comment: "Comprehensive testing of the /api/chat/stream and /api/chat/premium/stream endpoints confirms they are working correctly.
+The streaming implementation provides real-time chunks of content with proper SSE formatting and includes completion signals with suggestions and next steps."

   - task: "Premium Learning Features Backend"
     implemented: true